-Rosacea does run in families because of lifestyles of foods, drinks, outdoor activities and also the geographical location of weather and wind, etc. are the same.
+Rosacea does run in families because of lifestyles of foods, drinks, and outdoor activities as well as the geographical location of weather and wind, etc. are the same.
 If rosacea was an inherited skin disorder, the symptoms would begin to show up early in life as the blue or green eyes or light hair, or other family characteristics begin to appear.
 However, symptoms do begin to appear with large amounts of sun exposure as other family members may also enjoy the outdoor activities.
 Likewise as the family has many different foods and drinks, these 'trigger' foods and drinks began to add up to make the body more acidic or lead the body into a mild state of 'metabolic acidosis' at which times the symptoms begin to appear more prominent.

 There is so much that can be learned as you might read further pages of lifestyles and poor rosacea treatments, that can keep the patient captive for years without much improvement.
 Most patients after 5 to 10 years are still seeking a better treatment.
 Sometimes the entire face can be affected, while in other patients it may be just the nose, or the upper cheek area.
 Other patients may only have ocular rosacea.
 So as you can see, these symptoms vary by the patient.
 Quite often the patient will change dermatologist every two or three years in hopes of finding a quick treatment cure.
 Some of these treatments are irritating to the patient's skin, while others may make some small improvement for a while but stop working.

 Rosacea is persistent and usually worsens with time which results in changes in appearance and self-esteem.
 Most cases can be controlled easily by avoiding factors that trigger flushing, using sun protection, and by keeping the body well hydrated with water.